 Inner Conflict.
 Conflict inside themselves.
-This may include their psychology, weaknesses, fears, dark sides, etc. Many stories have a combination of both
+This may include their psychology, weaknesses, fears, dark sides, etc. Many stories have a combination of both types because one rarely occurs with the exclusion of the other.

 WRITING A NONFICTION SCRIPT

 Like in a movie, a nonfiction script outlines every aural, visual, behavioral, and lingual element required to tell a story.